keithbuhler/dissertation-story/Dissertation Story June Front Matter.md

 >The concepts of unchanging essences and of complete discontinuities between every *eidos* (type) and all others make genuine evolutionary thinking impossible.
 I agree with those who claim that the essentialist philosophies of Aristotle and Plato are incompatible with evolutionary thinking.[@mayr1970populations 4]

 Arthur Ward is one who agrees with Mayr here.
-He argues that "naturalists should reject the idea of 'human nature,' and indeed should reject that any organism or its parts or operations has a nature, purpose, proper function, or the like."[@ward2013against 1]

-To the idea that there are no natural kinds, I can only give a general and unsatisfactory response.
+He argues that "naturalists should reject the idea of 'human nature,' and indeed should reject that any organism or its parts or operations has a nature, purpose, proper function, or the like."[@ward2013against 1] I have already pointed out that rejecting all organic natures and purposes is not necessarily the only rational, scientific option; indeed, such a rejection seems to me to be motivated by philosophical materialism far more than it is motivated by any respect for actual biological science.
+Nevertheless, I cannot insist on the other hand that accepting organic natures and purposes is the *only* rational, scientific option.
+Rather, to the idea that there are no natural kinds, I can only give a general and unsatisfactory response.
 This dissertation cannot chase down the (justifiably important) conversation about realism and nominalism in natural kinds.
 However, the arguments of the previous chapter, built on the assumption of a minimal scientific realism, is enough to secure a fairly solid grounding for the notion of natural kinds.

-Relatedly, the second sort of critic accepts natural kinds but denies that these kinds have teleological features.
+A second sort of critic accepts natural kinds but denies that these kinds have teleological features.
 This reader would agree with Bernard Williams:   "The first and hardest lesson of Darwinism, that there is no such teleology at all, and that there is no orchestral score provided from anywhere according to which human beings have a special part to play, still has to find its way into ethical thought."[@williams2011ethics 44]

 He says elsewhere: